 Around the Airport

-From the terminal walk towards Tyrolean (Austrian Arrows) hangar 4.
-Behind it, near an electrical power installation, is an excellent spot to photograph taxiing aircraft.
+From the terminal walk to the west, past the hangars.
+Along the small road, near an electrical power installation, is an excellent spot to photograph taxiing aircraft.
 Steps are needed to get above the fence.

 3Final 08 north side

 Just west of the junction between B171 and B171b there is parking space near the Kranebitter Hof, along the Tiroler Bundesstrasse.
 A pedestrian bridge crosses the road and gives a nice different angle on the airfield.
 Photography limited due to the sun's position.
 A little further down the path one gets really close to the runway threshold, separated only by a low fence.

 Following the footpath from spot 3 along the river Inn dam one gets to one of the most popular photo spots here.
 This place is crowded with enthusiasts on sunny winter days, and for a good reason too.

 A modest parking and several buildings remind of the former terminal.
 This location is very useful for reading numbers but very limited for photography.
 The gliders and a number of light aircraft operate from this area.
 Bring steps if you want to try photography over the fence.

 Next to the tennis court, a path leads to this viewing point for the eastern runway use (and partly for climb outs from 08).
 Parking available at the terminal or near the Sporthotel Penz.
 This spot can be unavailable depending on the crops in the field.
 With the same restriction, views and photos of the apron are possible from the east side after a walk in this direction.
 Bring steps for photography.

 For a different perspective, the bordering mountain slopes offer several possibilities.
 One of the best is at the Grauer-Steinweg, accessed via the Speckweg which in turn is a side road of the B171.
 Parking possible some 500 meters before the end of the road.
 Plan your visit depending on light conditions that can be difficult.